Amanda Stott: Early life and career

-Stott was born in Brandon, Manitoba, Canada to Cyril and Tiena Stott.
+Stott was born on May 6, 1982, in Brandon, Manitoba, Canada to Cyril and Tiena Stott.
 She grew up on her family farm in rural Manitoba, Canada.
 She has an older brother named Conrad.
 Her father was a saxophonist and pianist.
 She started singing in the church choir at Brandon Calvary Temple when she was just three years old.
 She first gained prominence as a country singer at the Dauphin Country Fest in 1994.
 In 1999, she signed with Warner Music Canada and her first self-titled album was released in 2000.
 This album prompted the single "Black Is Black" which quickly became a hit on country radio and television.
 She was also nominated for a Juno Award for Best New Solo Artist.

 After a few years away from the spotlight, Stott returned with a more adult pop sound and her first single, "Paper Rain", reached No. 1 on the Canadian Singles Chart.
 On March 8, 2005, her second album, Chasing the Sky, was released.
 It included "Paper Rain" and follow up singles "Homeless Heart" and "She'll Get Over It".

+On April 13, 2005, Stott performed live at the Yukon Arts Centre in Whitehorse, Yukon.

 Stott performed on July 1, 2005 as part of the Canada Day celebrations, taking place on Parliament Hill in Ottawa.
 In the summer of 2005 she toured Canada with fellow female Canadian singers Keshia Chanté, Christine Evans and Cassie Steele.
 In December 2005 she was a part of the Holiday Train cross-Canada tour along with Wayne Rostad and the Moffatts.

-She was a featured singer in the travelling Cirque du Soleil arena show called Delirium, touring North America.
+She was a featured singer in the travelling Cirque du Soleil arena show called Delirium, touring North America from 2006 to 2008.

+On September 27, 2011, Stott released the album "Place to Start Again".

+On November 22, 2011, Stott released the Christmas single entitled, "O What A Man".

 In 2012, she released a single called "Now's Our Time" which features her husband, Matt Young.

+After nine years of hiatus on music, On January 9, 2023, Stott announced she and her husband Matt will be traveling to Israel for co-hosting the Back to the Bible Canada organization in Abbotsford, British Columbia, Canada for their event known as "The Israel Experience 2023".

 Personal life

-In October 2010, she married musician Matt Young.
-They live in Nashville, Tennessee with their two sons who were born in 2013 and 2015.
+Stott met musician Matt Young in October 2008 while Stott was working at Starbucks.
+Stott and Young married in October 2010.
+They lived in Nashville, Tennessee with their two sons, who were born in 2013 and 2015.

+They moved to Mount Horeb, Wisconsin in March 2020.

+In August 2018, Stott began teaching piano and voice lessons independently.